adriantech-beep/tartland-inventory-system/README.md

 # 🏭 Production Tracking System – Mixture-Based Inventory

-A full-stack production tracking system designed to manage product output based on **mixtures**, deduct **raw materials** from inventory, and restore them upon deletion — all with precision and accuracy.
+A full-stack production tracking system designed to manage product output based on **mixtures**, deduct **raw materials** from inventory — all with precision and accuracy.

 ---